data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 The relationship between Batch and Module is registered by adding a record in the BATCH_MODULE table with the following details:

 * `BATCH_ID`; this is a foreign key from BATCH table to unique identify a Batch
 * `MODULE_ID`; this is a foreign key from MODULE table to unique identify a Module.
 * `INACTIVE_INDICATOR`; indicate whether a Batch-Module combination is inactive and should be skipped in the ETL process.

-Depending on the configuration and design of the Data Warehouse, a Batch could contain multiple Modules, and a Module can be utilised by multiple Batches.
+Depending on the configuration and design of the Data Warehouse, a Batch could contain multiple Modules, and a Module can be utilized by multiple Batches.
 Modules and Batches can be set to inactive on both individual (Batch and Module) as well as within the relationship.

 ### Module – Data Store Relationship registration